The Organ (band): Grab That Gun

-Following the well received promotion of "Brother," The Organ began production on the far more ambitious "Memorize the City" video, which depicted a dizzying tour through a city of sound, light, and color.
-The higher artistic standard and production quality of this video reflects an amazing amount of growth for the band in a very short period, and is very impressive considering that it was shot at a time when the band was engaged in the biggest tour of their careers.
-That July (2005) the standalone 7-inch single, Let the Bells Ring, was released on Go Metric Records.
+In July 2005, the standalone 7-inch single, Let the Bells Ring, was released on Go Metric Records.
 The title track was paired with a remix of "Memorize the City" by Dustin Hawthorne.
 Later that year, a second remix appeared on the French CD release of Grab That Gun.

 During another North American tour promoting Grab That Gun, Ashley Webber left for good.
 She was then replaced with Katie Sketch's sister, Shmoo, who affirmed that she was "definitely permanent in the band" before it broke up in 2006.

 On November 14, 2005, The Organ appeared live on BBC Radio 6 Music with their new bass player.
 They gave a brief interview and performed live renditions of the songs "Nothing I Can Do" and "Love, Love, Love."
-On the 27th, a little over a week later, The Organ announced via their website that they had just been signed to Too Pure Records, through which Grab That Gun would be available throughout the world in February 2006.
+On November 27, a little over a week later, The Organ announced via their website that they had just been signed to Too Pure Records, through which Grab That Gun would be available throughout the world in February 2006.

 The album cover was designed by David Cuesta at 7th Avenue house, and is based on a grid constructed around the Fibonacci sequence, to match musical scales.
 He also designed the logo based on sketches by Katie and Jenny.